JenW79/codehire/README.md

 - Search and save real job listings from JSearch and Remotive
 - View and apply directly from your saved jobs list
 - Session-based authentication with AuthMe

----

-## Coming Soon

 - PDF resume export
-- Generate resume drafts using OpenAI API (create + optional save)
+- Generate resume drafts using OpenAI API (create + auto save)

 ---